developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/serialcomm/index.md

 ### enable()
-This method enables the channel for the application to communicate with the remote device via Serial.
+Enables a serial channel for the application to communicate with a remote device.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>